Testing Physical Models for Cosmic Ray Transport Coefficients on Galactic Scales: Self-Confinement and Extrinsic Turbulence at GeV Energies: Results

 The simulations do follow this correlation reasonably well for $L_{\gamma}/L_{\rm calor} \lesssim 1$, but owing to clumpiness (non-``slab'' geometric effects) and time variability effects there is no tight correlation once $L_{\gamma}\gtrsim L_{\rm calor}$.
 However these near-calorimetric systems almost always have $X_{s} \gtrsim 100\,{\rm g\,cm^{-2}}$.}

-We have directly confirmed that this is an excellent approximation in any of our simulations which is remotely consistent with the observational constraints, by calculating $X_{s}^{\infty}$ following Lagrangian CR trajectories (Fig.~\ref{fig:Lgamma.vs.grammage}).
-To match the constraints at Earth more directly, we have also explicitly calculated $X_{s}^{(8.1)}$ (or $X_{s,\,\oplus}$), the grammage from sources to random star particles at the solar circle ($8.1\pm0.1\,$kpc in the thin disk midplane, at $z=0$) in several of our transport models (for galaxies {\bf m11f} and {\bf m12i}) and in almost all cases find $X_{s}^{(8.1)} \approx (0.7-0.9)\,X_{s}^{\infty}$ (since this is well outside the effective radius of star formation in our Milky Way) -- a negligible correction compared to other uncertainties here.
+We have directly confirmed that this is an excellent approximation in any of our simulations which is remotely consistent with the observational constraints, by calculating $X_{s}^{\infty}$ following Lagrangian CR trajectories (Fig.~\ref{fig:Lgamma.vs.grammage}).\footnote{\changedtext{Specifically, we re-run the simulation for a short time $\sim 300\,$Myr near $z\approx 0$, with CR tracer particles probabilistically injected every time a SNe injects CR energy (expected number proportional to CR energy injected), each recording its time of injection.
+Tracers are deleted stochastically with probability equal to the ratio of total catastrophic losses to total CR energy in a cell each timestep, or can ``jump'' to neighbor gas cells with probability equal to the fractional CR energy flux from their parent cell to the neighbor (similar to the scheme in \citealt{genel:tracer.particle.method}).}} To match the constraints at Earth more directly, we have also explicitly calculated $X_{s}^{(8.1)}$ (or $X_{s,\,\oplus}$), the grammage from sources to random star particles at the solar circle ($8.1\pm0.1\,$kpc in the thin disk midplane, at $z=0$) in several of our transport models (for galaxies {\bf m11f} and {\bf m12i}) and in almost all cases find $X_{s}^{(8.1)} \approx (0.7-0.9)\,X_{s}^{\infty}$ (since this is well outside the effective radius of star formation in our Milky Way) -- a negligible correction compared to other uncertainties here.

 We also calculate the {\em true} ``residence time'' $\Delta t_{\rm res}$ of CRs in our simulations by following a random subset of tracer CRs which end up in this mock solar circle at $z=0$, tracing them back to their time of injection.
 Note that residence time is only well-defined with respect to an observer at a specific location in the galaxy (so we only consider this for our MW-like systems {\bf m11f} and {\bf m12i}), as it diverges for any CRs that escape the galaxy.
 It also becomes artificially limited by the hadronic loss timescale $\sim 270\,{\rm Myr}\,(0.1\,{\rm cm^{-3}}/n_{\rm gas})$ when collisional losses become dominant (as $L_{\gamma} \rightarrow L_{\rm calor}$): indeed, we confirm that all our models with $\Delta t_{\rm res} \gtrsim (1-2)\times10^{8}\,{\rm yr}$ (consistent with loss times for $n \gtrsim 0.1\,{\rm cm^{-3}}$) have $L_{\gamma} \sim L_{\rm calor}$, and vice versa.\footnote{For example, our ``Iso-K41'' and ``SC:Default'' models (in {\bf m12i}) give estimated median $\Delta t_{\rm res} \sim 2-3\times10^{8}\,{\rm yr}$, but this is primarily limited by hadronic losses in both cases (both have $L_{\gamma} \sim L_{\rm calor}$).
 If we ignore the losses for our tracer CRs, we obtain the order-of-magnitude larger $\Delta t_{\rm res} \sim 1-4\times10^{9}\,{\rm yr}$.}